The major festivals of Quebec: FEQ, Carnival, and celebrations not to be missed

 Slides and Sculptures

-Sliding down the slopes of Cap Diamant, the Ice Palace, monumental snow sculptures, and nighttime torchlight parades: the Quebec Winter Carnival is an inexhaustible catalog of winter wonders.
-An experience that reconciles with the cold and transforms Quebec's winter into a season of pure enchantment.
+The slides on the slopes of Cap-Diamant, the Ice Palace, monumental snow sculptures, and nighttime torchlight parades: the Quebec Carnival is an endless catalog of winter wonders.
+An experience that makes peace with the cold and transforms the Quebec winter into a season of pure enchantment.

 AttractionsSlides, Palace